wsmoak/oauth2_example/README.md

 To start the application:

-1. Register a new application on [GitHub](https://github.com/settings/applications/new)
+1. 1.
+Register a new application with [Fitbit](https://dev.fitbit.com/apps)
     - Enter http://lvh.me:4000/auth/callback for the Authorization callback URL
 2. Set the `REDIRECT_URI` environment variable to the callback URL
 3. Set the `CLIENT_ID` and `CLIENT_SECRET` environment variables